Second-order integrals for systems in $E_2$ involving spin: Introduction

 In quantum mechanics superintegrable systems are of physical interest because superintegrability entails exact solvability, meaning that the bound state energy levels can be calculated algebraically and the wave functions expressed in terms of polynomials in the appropriate variables, possibly multiplied by an overall factor.
 It has been conjectured \cite{Tempesta} that all maximally (having $2n-1$ integrals of motion) superintegrable systems are also exactly solvable and this has been supported by many examples \cite{Tempesta, Rodriguez}.

-Systematic investigation of the superintegrable systems and their properties was initiated by the works of Smorodinsky, Winternitz and collaborators in 1965 \cite{Fris, Winternitz.b, Makarov, Evans.a, Evans.b}.
-Most of the earlier work was devoted on the quadratic superintegrability, (\emph{i.e.}, with integrals of motion that are second-order polynomials in the momenta) and directly related with the multiseparability in 2- and 3-dimensional Euclidean spaces \cite{Fris, Winternitz.b, Makarov, Evans.a, Evans.b}.
-More recently, the investigation of the quadratic superintegrability was extended to curved spaces and also higher-dimensional ones \cite{Tempesta, Rodriguez, Kalnins.f, Kalnins.h, Kalnins.e, Miller.b, Kalnins.d, Kalnins.b}.
-Although it is rather easy to obtain first- and second-order integrals of motion for scalar Hamiltonians (\emph{e.g.}, without a vector potential term or spin independent Hamiltonians) in Euclidean space, it is much more difficult to obtain third- and higher-order integrals \cite{Drach, Gravel.a, Gravel.b, Marquette.a, Marquette.b, Tremblay.a, Popper}.
-However, this situation has changed by the publication of the seminal papers \cite{Tremblay.b, Tremblay.c} and since then infinite families of classical and quantum systems with integrals of arbitrary order have been discovered, shown to be superintegrable and solved \cite{Tremblay.b, Tremblay.c, Post, Kalnins.g, Kalnins.j, Quesne, Marquette.c, Levesque}.

-All the above research activity is about the so called ``natural" Hamiltonians and recently an extended review article has been published describing the current status of the subject \cite{rewMPW}.
+Systematic investigation of the superintegrable systems and their properties was initiated by the works of Smorodinsky, Winternitz and collaborators in 1965 \cite{Makarov, Evans.b}.
+Most of the earlier work was devoted on the quadratic superintegrability, (\emph{i.e.}, with integrals of motion that are second-order polynomials in the momenta) and directly related with the multiseparability in 2- and 3-dimensional Euclidean spaces \cite{Makarov, Evans.b}.
+Recently an extended review article has been published describing the current status of the subject \cite{rewMPW}.

-Other than natural Hamiltonians there are also other type of Hamiltonian systems for which the superintegrability properties are investigated.
-For example, Hamiltonian systems involving velocity dependent potentials (\emph{e.g.}, related to magnetic field) \cite{Berube} and Hamiltonian systems involving particles with spin \cite{Pronko.a, DHoker, Feher, WinYur1, Pronko.b, FTY, wy3, Nikitin.a, Nikitin.c, Nikitin.e, DWY2012, Nikitin.b, Nikitin.d, Nikitin.f, RGW}.
+Superintegrability properties are also investigated for Hamiltonian systems involving particles with spin \cite{WinYur1, FTY, wy3, DWY2012, Nikitin.d, Nikitin.f}.
 Systematic search for superintegrable systems with spin was initiated in \cite{WinYur1}, where the authors considered two nonrelativistic quantum particles, one with spin $\frac{1}{2}$, the other with spin $0$.
 Physically the most interesting Hamiltonian for such systems is

 where $\{,\}$ denotes an anticommutator and $\sigma_1$, $\sigma_2$, $\sigma_3$ are the usual Pauli matrices. $V_0(\vec{r})$ and $V_1(\vec{r})$ are scalar and interaction potentials, respectively.
 This Hamiltonian given in $E_3$ would describe, for instance a low energy (nonrelativistic) pion--nucleon interaction.